-Leading bourse BSE will conduct a mock trading session on Saturday to test software related to trading and risk management, including algorithmic-based trades.
+Leading bourse BSE will conduct a mock trading session on Saturday to test softwares related to trading and risk management, including algorithmic-based trades.

-Algo trades refers to high-frequency and automated execution of trades on the stock exchanges through pre-programmed software platforms installed on servers.
+Algo trades refer to high-frequency and automated execution of trades on the stock exchanges through pre- programmed software platforms installed on servers.